Monday, December 14, 2015

 And it became and remained for many weeks a bestseller.

-I don’t know yet if this will be true of the other 2 novels (and I don’t want to be told or to read synopses - I’d rather find out by reading the books themselves).
+I don’t know yet if this will be true of the other two novels (and I don’t want to be told or to read synopses - I’d rather find out by reading the books themselves).

 Over the next few months I plan to read both of them - slowly to make them last.